BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_07.md

 - I'm here to help. (+2 Amber)
 - What next?
 (Neutral)

+It's worth noting that we can now take the Yacht outside to fast travel between Oceana Pier, Akuwa Town, and Teila Resort.
+Nice!

 ## Attacks on Terajuma

 Say "Let's go" to fast travel.
 Once you get control in the cave, head left.
 It's a bit hard to see.
 You'll once again regain control: go right and down to escape.

 !partner(["Melia",:ENIGMA,1])

-!dbattle(["Madelis",:XENEXECUTIVE_2,6], ["Bartz",:XENMAGE_M,0])
+This fight will be different depending on our outcome with Madame X earlier.
+The easier fight occurs if you didn't defeat Madame X:

+!dbattle(["Madelis",:XENEXECUTIVE_2,2], ["Bartz",:XENGRUNT_M,0], "Crystal Cavern Field")

+This should be a fairly straightforward multi-battle, and Melia can hold her own.

+If you did defeat Madame X, you'll have this fight:

+!dbattle(["Madelis",:XENEXECUTIVE_2,6], ["Bartz",:XENMAGE_M,0], "Crystal Cavern Field")

-Another fun battle with a Xen Mage - they can cause all kinds of effects in battle.
-Melia's Meganium is an absolute tank with its Crest, so this shouldn't be too hard.
+Another fun battle with a Xen Mage - they can cause all kinds of effects in battle including the above field change!

 Back outside on Route 5, grab the hidden *Calcium* by the boat, then go back to Tesla's office in Teila Resort.